 We are happy to assist with guide prices for specific lots.

 A buyers premium of 17.5% plus VAT at the standard rate is payable on the hammer price.
 Please note: Lots purchased online with ATG media will attract an additional charge for this service in the sum of 3% of the hammer price plus VAT at the rate imposed.

 Methods of Payment

-We require settlement of purchases on the day of the sale, or by 5.00pm Monday at the latest, either by cash, BACS payment (our bank details can be found on the bottom of your invoice) or debit/credit card.
-All major credit cards are accepted (subject to a 2% surcharge), and all major debit cards (no surcharge).
+We require settlement of purchases on the day of the sale, or by 5.00pm Monday at the latest, either by cash, BACS payment (our bank details can be found on the bottom of your invoice) or debit card.

 If you purchase items via the-saleroom.com we will take payment from your card the Wednesday after the sale unless you contact us to say you wish to pay by a different method.